Ashuza11/CS50x-finance/README.md

 ## cs50 Finance
-This repository Is an overview of  my solutions to Harvard University's CS50 Finance Problem set
+This repository Is an overview of  my solutions to Harvard University's CS50 Finance Problem set.

 ![Screen shot](Finance.png)